joakim-brannstrom/blog/README.md

 In which our intrepid hero attempts to leverage multicore processors to improve the performance of Datacat.
 The story descirbe the process and tinking that goes into optimizing `datacat`.
 Some pitfalls and mistakes that happened along the way.
 The end result is kind a cute.
 An improvement but not as much as the hero had hoped for.

+Update: Added the post to the D forum.
+Update: Fixed the graspan1 metrics.
+Update: Added a section about the simplified version.
+Surprising results.

 #### [TODO article](https://github.com/joakim-brannstrom/blog/blob/master/posts/2018-05-07.md)

 An abstract.
 About 2-3 sentences.